 Kunes are known for their extremely docile and friendly personality which is unmatched by any other breed of swine.
 Their short and upturned snouts make them suitable grazers and less prone to rooting found in other breeds.

 Pork is not the other white meat!
 Commercially raised pigs have long been bred for fast growth and lean muscle mass.
 Older, more traditional breeds (like Kunes) are slower growing but produce a much richer, redder meat.
 This is why we wait 14 to 18 months for our Kunes to grow to market weight as opposed to raising more traditional breeds that reach weight much faster.
 Kune meat from our farm will be deep pink to red, and marbled throughout with georgeous, tasty fat.
 The meat is rich in flavor and high in nutrients, having grown primarily on grass, hay and garden produce.

-Kune Pork available by the cut in mid-November!
+Kune Pork available by the cut is now available!
 Please send us an email!

 Hamish is a 2015 cream color Boris x Kereopa boar from Bel Canto Farm.
 He has excellent muscling, an especially nice head and a wonderful, laid-back disposition.
 AKPR/AKKPS double registered.

 Magnus is a 2018 tri-color Whakanui x Wilsons Gina boarling.
 His litter weighed out at twice the size of a litter born just before so we expect lots of substance out of Magnus!
 AKPR Registered.

 (aka Rusty) Titus is a BIG cream 2016 Andrew x Rona boar from Long Island Kunekunes.
 We love his wide head, deep jowls, strong back and stout legs.
 We look forward to seeing his first piglets late this spring!
 AKKPS Registered.